Who is eligible to come to L’Chaim?

 What does it cost?

 A nominal fee for lunch plus transportation if using HandyDart.
-If client is already supported through a VCH program, a private fee may be charged.
+If participant is already supported through a VCH program, a private fee may be charged.

 Do I have to be Jewish to attend?